My minimalist mobile phone

 In the top-left corner is the Calendar widget.
 Showing the widget rather than the app icon lets me quickly visualise the month and see how far away a given date is without needing to open the app.
 Tapping the widget opens the app when I do need it.

-The missing app icons
+The missing default app icons

 The Camera, Weather, Calculator, Clock, and Wallet apps are all accessible by swiping to the lock screen or control centre.
 The functionality of the Contacts and FaceTime apps can be accessed through the Phone app, so I don’t see the need for their dedicated apps.
-Any other app that’s not on the home screen is still accessible by swiping to the App Library, but I rarely need to do this.